Zenoh Plugin

 shm_pool_size

 indicates the path to the native configuration file provided by zenoh.
-This file can be configured to flexibly set up zenoh’s network structure.
-If left blank, the default configuration provided by zenoh will be used.
-For specific configuration details, please refer to zenoh’s official documentation on configuration.
-You can also directly modify the zenoh_native_config.json5 file for custom configuration.
+You can flexibly configure zenoh’s network structure through this file.
+If not specified, the default configuration provided by zenoh will be used.
+For specific configuration content, please refer to zenoh’s official documentation on configuration.
+You can also directly modify the zenoh_native_config.json5 file to customize the configuration.
 Here are some commonly used configuration items:

 Configuration Item |